jondeandres/jondeandres.github.com/_posts/2013-10-22-synchronize-javascript-in-capybara.md

 {% include ruby/catch_error.rb %}
 {% endhighlight %}

-So `synchronize` doens't re-raises the exception if it's one of the driver's `invalid_element_errors` or `Capybara::ElementNotFound`.
+So `synchronize` doesn't re-raises the exception if it's one of the driver's `invalid_element_errors` or `Capybara::ElementNotFound`.
 The `invalid_element_errors` is defined by the driver and depending on the kind of driver you are using (Poltergeist, Selenium, Webkit) you will